betasoup/Robot/README.md

 7. A robot chassis
 8. 6 x 1.5 V(AA/LR6) batteries.(Dependeing on the size of the motor)
 9. Dupont cables, enough.
-  * SensorShield 5.0 was uses, it is not needed, but it makes connecting many power wires a breaze.
+  * SensorShield 5.0 is used, it is not needed, but it makes connecting many power wires a breaze.

 ### Parts required for the robot:
 1. Arduino (Nano was used)